 Do University Staff Require DBS Checks?

 It's simple really.
 Those attending University are over 18 in the UK, which means they are not classed as a child.
 However, this does not mean that a University cannot carry out a Basic DBS check to see any unspent convictions the possible staff members may have.
-Doing this can help give everyone peace of mind that they can trust those they hire to work with, and help others, without any unspent convictions effecting them.
+Doing this can help give everyone peace of mind that they can trust those they hire to work with, and help others, without any unspent convictions affecting them.

 Whilst this covers “general” Universities, should any lecturer teach vulnerable adults and partake in regulated activities with them, then an Enhanced DBS check with Vulnerable Adults Barred List would be required.
-To see which activities count as Regulated, please click here to read official documentation from the Department of Health.
+To see which activities count as regulated, please click here to read official documentation from the Department of Health.

 Need a DBS Check?